 Interviewers use the job interview to get a feel for who you are.
 And more importantly, who you would be on the job — not just whether you can do the job.
 When you prepare for a job interview, it shows that you care enough to learn about the company & job.
 And that reflects on who you are as a person, as well as future work habits.

-What you need to know to prepare
+7 Things to know to prepare

 Everyone has their own ways of preparing for things.
 So I like to think of this as a guide that you can adapt to feel right for you when you prepare for an interview.
 The main thing is to do enough to relax your nerves and feel good about yourself in the interview room.